NitigyaS/earlyretired.me/_posts/2020-10-15-welcome-to-earlyretired.md

 ## About Me

 I am Nitigya, one of the 4.3 million people employed in India's IT sector.
-I am a Computer system engineer who is in pursuit of financial independence and plans to retire early.
+I am in pursuit of financial independence and plans to retire early.

 I do not have 15 years of functional experience as a financial advisor, neither I have done any professional course on personal finance.
 I am a suspicious person with serious trust issues, who do not take any advice on the internet without any data.
 So should you.